Skip to main content

 You may wish to consider a cancer genetics consultation if you answer “yes” to any of the following questions:

-• Have you or a close relative been diagnosed with cancer at an unusually early age?
+• Have you or a close relative been diagnosed with cancer at a young age?

 • Has anyone in your family been diagnosed with bilateral or multiple cancers in the same organ?

-• Do you or a family member have unusual cancers, such as male breast cancer, medullary thyroid cancer, or retinoblastoma?
+• Have you or a family member had rare cancers, such as male breast cancer, medullary thyroid cancer, or retinoblastoma?

 How does genetic screening work?
 Will insurance cover it?

-Genetic testing, which consists of collecting a sample of your blood or saliva for evaluation by a medical laboratory, is the most accurate way to estimate the probability of specific cancer risks.
-Test results can also help you and your physician make important decisions about your medical care.
+Genetic testing, which consists of collecting a sample of your blood or saliva for evaluation by a medical laboratory, is a way to determine if you may be at increased risk for certain cancers based on an inherited mutation.
+Test results can help you and your physician make important decisions about your medical care.
 Deciding whether or not to have genetic testing is a personal choice that can be made at the time of the consultation or at a future date.

 In recent years, genetic testing has expanded rapidly.
 We are now able to test many genes at once, as opposed to a select few at a time.
-Patients who previously had genetic testing still may be interested in learning more about multigene panels and whether or not it’s right for them.
+Patients who previously had genetic testing may be interested in learning more about multigene panels and whether or not updated genetic testing is appropriate for them.

 Breast and ovarian

-It has been estimated that about 5 to 10% of all female breast and up to 15% of ovarian cancer cases run in families; in other words, they are hereditary and occur as a result of an inherited predisposition.
+It has been estimated that about 5%–10% of all female breast and up to 15% of ovarian cancer are hereditary and occur as a result of an inherited predisposition.
 Of the cases of breast and ovarian cancer that are hereditary, the majority are due to mutations in the BRCA1 and BRCA2 genes.
-There are additional known and unknown genes that account for the remaining cases of hereditary breast and ovarian cancer.
+There are additional genes that account for the remaining cases of hereditary breast and ovarian cancer.

 What features in a family history make it more likely that the cancer in the family is hereditary?